 When you are asking a question that has a simple outcome, try to frame the question as a Yes/No option.

-These questions can also be used to qualify the respondent with less of an ego bias, such as asking a question like, “Are you considered an expert in _____?” vs. “What level of expertise do you have in _____?”
+These questions can also be used to qualify the respondent with less of an ego bias, such as asking a question like, “Are you considered an expert in [blank]?” vs. “What level of expertise do you have in [blank]?”

-When you create questions that assume a customer is knowledgeable about certain pieces of information, you’re likely going to run into problems (unless you are surveying a very targeted subset of people).
+When you create questions that implicitly assume a customer is knowledgeable about something, you’re likely going to run into problems (unless you are surveying a very targeted subset of people).

-This obviously references the language and terminology you use in questions, which is why I’d recommend staying away from industry acronyms like PPC or SaaS (and if you don’t know what those are, then I guess I just made my point!).
+One big culprit is the language and terminology you use in questions, which is why I’d recommend staying away from industry acronyms, jargon, or references.

-One of the worst assumptions you can make is to assume people will answer with specific examples or reasoning.
-It’s better to just ask them to be specific, letting them know you welcome this sort of feedback:
+One of the worst assumptions you can make is to assume people will answer with specific examples, or to explain their reasoning.
+It’s better to ask them to be specific, and let them know you welcome this sort of feedback:

-“What do you think about ____?
+“How do you feel about [blank]?
 Feel free to get specific; we love detailed feedback!”

-Interestingly, the study found the highest survey open and click-through rates occurred on Monday, Friday and Sunday respectively.
+Interestingly, the Survey Monkey study found the highest survey open and click-through rates occurred on Monday, Friday and Sunday respectively.

-Entice customers to take your survey: A variety of data show that incentives can increase survey response rates by 5 to 20 percent.
+It sometimes makes sense to entice customers to take your survey: a variety of data show that incentives can increase survey response rates by 5 to 20 percent.
 These incentives could be a discount, a giveaway or account credit.

 A valid fear is that a freebie may detract from the quality of responses, but a few studies show that this isn’t likely to be the case.

-Last but not least, in order to ensure that you don’t lose your shirt, be sure to make incentives something you can financially handle, such as the free use of your software for a period of time.
+Last but not least, to ensure you don’t lose your shirt, be sure to make incentives something you can financially handle, such as an extended trial of your software for a period of time.